Staying healthy on cruise ships post-covid is a top priority for everyone when stepping on board your next cruise.

 Flexible options to book now and cruise later

-Speak to your cruise company directly to make sure you have full information when booking your future cruise.
+Lower deposits and later final payment dates offered by cruise lines are to keep us happy to retain our business.
+Speak to your cruise company directly to ensure you have complete information when booking your cruise.
 Request to pay the lowest amount of deposit possible.
 Then ask if they can extend the final payment date for you.
-This way you keep your money in your pocket as long as possible.
+This way, you keep your money in your pocket as long as possible.

-For most of us, travelling is a part of us, a desire to explore, experience and learn about new lands.
-The flexibility a cruise allows enables us to do this whilst living with the comforts of home – and then some.
-We will return to our love of cruising.
-Hesitantly at first, perhaps.
-But cruising will remain one of the most luxurious and value-for-money holidays you will ever choose.
+For most of us, traveling is a part of our desire to explore, experience, and learn about new lands.
+The flexibility a cruise allows enables us to do this while living with the comforts of home – and then some.
+And post-pandemic cruising remains one of the most luxurious and value-for-money holidays you will ever choose.

 Protecting you and your neighbor and staying healthy on cruise ships

-Staying safe on board post covid is the only way the industry will win back our trust in cruising again.
-No doubt the cruise lines will adhere to strict policies of testing and prevention.
-Cruise ships are being cleaned and sanitized multiple times during each day of cruising.
-Stopping the transmission of germs from the likes of bannisters, elevator buttons and door handles ensures staying healthy is their top priority.
-Together with reconfigured buffet dining options and new ship layouts, cruise lines have a long checklist of to-dos before they can launch again.
+Staying safe on board post covid was the only way the industry would win back our trust in cruising again.
+Cruise lines adhered to strict testing policies, and cruise ships were cleaned and sanitized multiple times during each day of cruising.
+Stopping the transmission of germs from banisters, elevator buttons, and door handles ensures staying healthy is their top priority.

 Responsible tourism and new technology